bxlab/cmdb-quantbio/assignments/lab/linear_regression/assignment/index.md

 ## Data

-Data are taken from Halldorsson, B. V., Palsson, G., Stefansson, O. A., Jonsson, H., Hardarson, M. T., Eggertsson, H. P., ... & Gudjonsson, S. A. (2019).
+Data are taken from [Halldorsson, B. V., Palsson, G., Stefansson, O. A., Jonsson, H., Hardarson, M. T., Eggertsson, H. P., ... & Gudjonsson, S. A. (2019).
 Characterizing mutagenic effects of recombination through a sequence-level genetic map.
-Science, 363(6425). [link](https://science.sciencemag.org/content/363/6425/eaau1043.abstract)
+Science, 363(6425)](https://science.sciencemag.org/content/363/6425/eaau1043.abstract).

 Read the abstract from the above paper to understand the context of the datasets we will be using.
 The data you need for this assignment has already been loaded onto your laptop in two files:
 1. information about the number and parental origin of each de novo mutation detected in an offspring individual (i.e. "proband"), stored in `/Users/cmdb/cmdb-quantbio/assignments/bootcamp/statistical_modeling/extra_data/aau1043_dnm.csv`